Comparative Effectiveness & Implementation Research Training Program

 In the face of shrinking healthcare resources, purchasers of health services—healthcare systems and providers, insurers, and health departments—must become more efficient, better able to more accurately weigh the costs and benefits of healthcare interventions, and successfully implement effective interventions.
 For this reason, experts in comparative effectiveness and implementation science are in high demand.

-The Comparative Effectiveness and Implementation Research Training (CEIRT) Program produces researchers who can identify the best choices for improving population health—from screening programs and diagnostic tests to treatment and surveillance to health system changes.
+The Comparative Effectiveness and Implementation Research Training (CEIRT) Program trains researchers to identify the best choices for improving population health—from screening programs and diagnostic tests to treatment and surveillance to health system changes.
 Since 2010, we have provided training and hands-on experience in comparative effectiveness research, and in 2017, we expanded to include the rapidly growing field of implementation science.

-We have the unique advantage of being housed within the Department of Population Health’s Division of Comparative Effectiveness and Decision Science, an academic home at NYU Langone dedicated to the fields that we teach.
+We have the unique advantage of being housed within the Clinical and Translational Science Institute, an academic home at NYU Langone dedicated to the fields that we teach.

 Our program trains researchers to measure the benefits, value, and feasibility of patient- and population-level health interventions and identify optimal health improvement strategies.
 Our students graduate prepared to make evidence-based quality improvement a part of their medical practice or to enhance their research careers in health and medicine, public health, biostatistics, or social work.